artalar/petya_i_wolk_bot/replit.md

 - Order tracking and notifications to admin group
 - Session management with file-based storage

+The main features list and specification detailes stored in [SPECIFICATION.md](./SPECIFICATION.md)!

 ## Project Structure
 ```
 ├── src/